Aman123lug/kubescape/README.md

 We hold community meetings in [Zoom](https://us02web.zoom.us/j/84020231442) on the first Tuesday of every month at 14:00 GMT! :sunglasses:

 ## Contributions
-[Want to contribute?](https://github.com/kubescape/kubescape/blob/master/CONTRIBUTING.md) Want to discuss something?
+[Want to contribute? 👉](https://github.com/kubescape/kubescape/blob/master/CONTRIBUTING.md) Want to discuss something?
 Have an issue?
 Please make sure that you follow our [Code Of Conduct](https://github.com/kubescape/kubescape/blob/master/CODE_OF_CONDUCT.md) .

 * Feel free to pick a task from the [issues](https://github.com/kubescape/kubescape/issues?q=is%3Aissue+is%3Aopen+label%3A%22open+for+contribution%22), [roadmap](docs/roadmap.md) or suggest a feature of your own.
 [Contact us](MAINTAINERS.md) directly for more information :)
 * [Open an issue](https://github.com/kubescape/kubescape/issues/new/choose) , we are trying to respond within 48 hours